MeetMangrove/playbook/how_to.md

 ### Animate mangrove friends

-As a Mangrove member, you'll have to ensure that the MF community is well-animated by posting regularly, giving feedbacks and helping the community.
+As a Mangrove member, you'll have to ensure that the MF community is well-animated by posting regularly, giving feedbacks and helping people.

 ### Pitch mangrove